sassoftware/python-swat/README.rst

 Getting Started
 ---------------

+For the full documentation see `<https://sassoftware.github.io/python-swat/>`__.
+A simple example is shown below.

 Once you have SWAT installed and you have a CAS server to connect to, you can import swat and create a connection::